soooch/rt/README.md

 It does work though.
 Built in pure C.

-The goal with this project was to build a raytracer from scratch, without following a guide, and only referencing the minimum amount of math I couldn't figure out myself.
+The goal with this project was to build a raytracer from scratch, without following a guide, only referencing the minimum required math.

 ### Ideas:
 Tree model for scenes (see branch scene_tree)